Chapter 6: Structural Identification of Organic Compounds: IR and NMR Spectroscopy

 Figure 6.1a The Electromagnetic Spectrum

 Electromagnetic radiation exhibits wave-like properties.
-As a general property of waves, the wavelength (λ, Greek ‘lambda‘) and frequency (ν, Greek ‘nu’, in unit of Hz or s-1, 1Hz = 1s-1) of electromagnetic radiation fits the formula of:
+As a general property of waves, the wavelength (λ, Greek ‘lambda‘) and frequency (ν, Greek ‘nu’, in a unit of Hz or s-1, 1Hz = 1s-1) of electromagnetic radiation fits the formula of:

 c =λν Formula 6.1